|

 Database protection can be set using the program Set Database Protection - BS404

-When you select a Protected database using this program a warning message in red is displayed Screenshot
+When you select a Protected database using this program a warning message in red is displayed

 You can override the protection by checking the Override Protection checkbox

-Backup History When you select a data source in Step 1 or a Data Location in Step 2, the History is shown for Backups made from that source Screenshot Similarly, when you select a Data Location in Step 2, the History is shown for Backups made to that location
+When you select a data source in Step 1 or a Data Location in Step 2, the History is shown for Backups made from that source

 The More buttons (More History):-

-To manage the History log, including Restore and Creation records, click the respective More button as shown in this screenshot Screen BS491S04 appears Screenshot This screen is also used to manage history records.
+To manage the History log, including Restore and Creation records, click the respective More button as shown in this screenshot

 History must be deleted manually as shown in the Screenshot

-Drive not ready:- The value of Data Location Records are apparent when you attempt to do a backup to
+The value of Data Location Records are apparent when you attempt to do a backup to a device which is not ready.

-a device which is not ready.
-Bank Genie will display a warning message if you happen to select a Data Location Record which points to an external drive and that drive is not
+Bank Genie will display a warning message if you happen to select a Data Location Record which points to an external drive and that drive is not plugged in to your computer.

-plugged in to your computer.
-Screenshot Bank Genie prevents you from continuing in such a case by disabling the appropriate button.
+Bank Genie prevents you from continuing in such a case by disabling the appropriate button.

-on a device which is not connected, a Warning Message in red will appear on the screen saying: Drive is not Ready or Invalid Screenshot
+When you attempt to select a Database Location Record from the popup, and that database is on a device which is not connected, a Warning Message in red will appear on the screen saying:

 In this state you cannot proceed with the backup or restore (the Step 3 Do Test button is disabled).

 Connect the device (External drive, Flash Disk etc) and click the Retry button.
-If the device Volume Serial Number (VSN)

-matches the VSN in the Database Location Record then the warning message will disappear and you can continue with the backup.
-This feature is a good example of the value of
+If the device Volume Serial Number (VSN) matches the VSN in the Database Location Record then the warning message will disappear and you can continue with the backup.

-Database Location Records in relation to removable disks.
+This feature is a good example of the value of Database Location Records in relation to removable disks.

 My name for this disc (Information field)